Ripley's Believe It or Not by Ripley’s Believe It or Not! for April 07, 2023

 • Reply

-Silica Gel about 1 year ago
+Silica Gel over 1 year ago

 Maybe Christopher Tolkien felt they weren’t faithful to his father’s works?
 Either that or his father probably tells them / show it off too much to Christopher and because of that, he’s probably sick of it.